miguelperezenciso/SeqBreed/README.md

     chr base_pair indiv1_allele1  indiv1_allele2  indiv2_allele1 ...

 one row for each SNP, where alleles are coded as ```0, 1``` for diploids and ```0...(ploidy-1)``` for polyploids.
-For example, the following gen file contains information for 3 markers and 2 individuals:
+For example, the following gen file contains information for 3 markers and 2 diploid individuals:

     chr1   1000 1 0 1 1
     chrX   100034 1 1 0 0
     chrX   200000 1 1 0 1

-If your genotypes file are in Plink format, you can use recoding options (https://www.cog-genomics.org/plink2/data#recode) to generate a vcf file.
-See the POTATO folder for an example.
+This format can be generated easily from plink fam file.

 **NOTE:** **SeqBreed** recognizes vcf format if file name ends with 'vcf' or 'vcf.gz', everything else is treated as 'gen' format. **SeqBreed** automatically recognizes whether the files are gz compressed.